Regression Toward the Zine (25)

 In 1997/1998 Hermenaut went “perfect-bound” (i.e., it had a spine — instead of staples; and the pages were arranged in signatures and glued together in a text block).

-Between issue 10 and issue 11/12 I’d moved from Minneapolis to Williamstown, Mass., where I’d taken a job as Editorial Director of a (now forgotten) startup dotcom called Tripod.
+Between issue 10 and issue 11/12 I’d moved from Minneapolis to Williamstown, Mass., where I’d taken a job as Editorial Director (eventually, Co-Producer) of a startup dotcom called Tripod.
 Startups require a lot of focus, so a long stretch went by during which we didn’t bring out a new issue.
 By the time I was ready to bring out a new Hermenaut, I’d amassed nearly 200 pages worth of material.
-Hence the “11/12″ double-issue designation, and thus the need for perfect binding.
+Hence the “11/12” double-issue designation, and thus the need for perfect binding.

 One of the inspirations for Hermenaut’s trim size was the “digest-size” magazine — as an adolescent and teen browsing thrift stores and flea markers, I’d bought dozens of copies of Alfred Hitchcock’s Mystery Magazine, Isaac Asimov’s Science Fiction Magazine, and sf digests like Worlds of If, Analog, and Galaxy.
 I was also inspired by literary and intellectual “reviews” like Partisan Review, Evergreen Review, and Paris Review.
 So it was a real thrill to finally slap a perfect binding onto Hermenaut.